Show All Answers

 COVID-19 is diagnosed through a laboratory test.
 If you develop symptoms of COVID-19, you should call to discuss this with your health care provider.
 Testing for COVID-19 can only be done in consultation with your health care provider.

 We are only able to register individuals for appointments if we have a vaccine to give them.
 This is why the appointments are limited.
 Unfortunately, Wayne County does not determine how many doses of the vaccine we receive, or when we receive shipments.
 The state decides how many doses go each county and the vaccine is shipped directly from the manufacturer to the Health Department.
 We are distributing vaccines as quickly as possible as shipments arrive in the County.
-We ask that you be patient if you are on the waiting list, someone will call you as soon as we have a shot available to give you.

 The State of North Carolina has released a phased plan for vaccinations.
 If you would like to find out what phase you fall under, visit https://findmygroup.nc.gov

 The federal government has purchased the vaccines and there will be no cost to individuals being vaccinated.

 The U.S. Food and Drug Administration (FDA) makes sure all food and drugs are safe.
 The COVID-19 vaccines must pass clinical trials like other drugs and vaccines.
 The FDA checks the work and approves vaccines only if they are safe and effective.
 The FDA can get them to people faster through an Emergency Use Authorization.
 Like all vaccines, the FDA keeps checking safety through the Vaccine Adverse Events Reporting System (VAERS).
 Healthcare providers are required to report serious side effects, or if someone gets seriously ill with COVID-19.
 There is also a smartphone-based health checker called V-SAFE that uses text messaging and web surveys to do health check-ins after people receive a COVID-19 vaccination.